CHendrick00/rpi-terrarium-controller/README.md

 - Be sure to follow the instructions above to finish installation
 ## HcsrHumidifierTemplate.py

-**Use case:** measure water level in humidifer and send an alert via a discord webhook when the tank is almost empty (or falls below a specified level)
+**Use case:** measure water level in humidifier, send alerts via discord when water level falls below a specified level, and log data to InfluxDB

 **Hardware:**
 - Adafruit HC-SR04 or RCWL-1601 sensor
-- female-female jumper wires OR 22ga wire + soldering iron
+- 22ga jumper wires OR 22ga wire spool + soldering iron

 **Prerequisites:**
 - Raspberry Pi with CircuitPython and HCSR library installed [Instructions by Adafruit](https://learn.adafruit.com/circuitpython-on-raspberrypi-linux/installing-circuitpython-on-raspberry-pi)